Alvaro Mejia - Director Supply Chain Planning, North America

 I came to the US from Colombia with my family in 1985 when I was nine years old.
 With hard work and determination, I was fortunate to earn a scholarship, gain entry to a university to study business – and get to where I am today

-Fast-forward to 2015, I lead and develop Unilever’s supply chain operations for the North American foods category.
+Fast-forward to 2015, I lead and develop Unilever’s supply chain operations for the North American foods and refreshment category.
 I am responsible for ensuring that every process in the chain – from manufacture through to arrival with the customers – is executed in the most efficient way.

 I oversee a billion dollar business, and I practice the mind-set of an overachiever to consistently achieve excellence in my field.